telerik/xaml-docs/controls/raddesktopalert/how-to/apply-multiple-animations-for-showing-and-hiding-raddesktopalert.md

 position: 1
 ---

-# How to apply multiple animations for showing and hiding RadDesktopAlert
+# {{ site.framework_name }} RadDesktopAlert How to apply multiple animations for showing and hiding RadDesktopAlert

 Using the __ShowAnimation__ and __HideAnimation__ properties of the __DesktopAlertManager__ you could easily apply an animation or group of animations that all __RadDesktopAlert__ instances will use to show and hide.
 Both properties are of type __RadAnimation__ and only animations that inherits and extents that class could be set to them. __RadAnimation__ class also provides the ability to use some the common animation properties like __SpeedRatio__ and __AnimationName__.